How To Retire Early

 You need to start saving today, if you wish to retire early.

-If you wait until you win the lottery or get lucky with a few penny stocks, you’re going to be waiting until you’re 70 to retire early.
+If you wait until you win the lottery or get lucky with a few penny stocks, you’re going to be waiting until you’re 80 to retire early.

-If you decide today to retire early today, you can do so in less than 20 years.
+If you decide today to retire early now, you can do so in less than 20 years.

 Don’t Limit yourself to the Amount of Income You Can Save

-There are rules explaining that you can’t save 50% of your income.
+There are no rules explaining that you can’t save 50% of your income.
 When it comes to retiring early, you have to think outside of the box.

 Learn About Investing